JaimeToca/JaimeToca/README.md

 Senior Software Engineer with 8+ years of experience in multiplatform systems, and blockchain.
 Built software used by **250M+ users**, helped secure over **$15B in assets**, and led mobile teams.

-Currently focused on Mobile Tech Stack, Rust, and Typescript.
 Love learning about cryptography 🔐

 ### Tech Stack 🛠️